bryanbraun/bryanbraun.github.io/_posts/2014-07-15-the-frontend-developers-guide-to-docker.md

 In practice, I found it a bit clumsy to set up.
 Local development requires an environment where you can rapidly iterate on code and see the changes you make.
 My experience with Docker is that it was difficult to mount my files into these containers in a way suitable for iterative development.
 It felt like the containers were too ephemeral.
 Easy to kill and rebuild, while difficult to move files in and out.
 It's possible that I'm not quite doing it right, so if you have development environments working with Docker, I'd like to hear about your experience.
 I get the sense that creating local development environments isn't Docker's primary use case (though tools like [fig][8], are designed to improve this).

-[8]: http://orchardup.github.io/fig/

 That being said, I found Docker to be great for setting up staging environments.
 You have all the tools you need to ensure the environment mimics production, and you don't need to worry about the iterative development workflow.

+[8]: http://orchardup.github.io/fig/

+*2019 Update: The Docker ecosystem has matured a lot here since I first tried it.
+Docker introduced some tooling called [docker-compose](https://docs.docker.com/compose/), which [is based on the "fig" tool I mentioned above](https://blog.docker.com/2015/02/announcing-docker-compose/), making it a lot easier to set up local development environments.*

+*In fact, one of the main reasons I recommend Docker these days is to prevent large teams of people needing to set up and maintain their own complex local development environments.
+Docker compose makes it easy to set it up once and run that same environment on everybody's machine.*

 ## Deployments with Docker